 Sometimes it becomes hard to pick one from wood pellets and wood chips for grilling or smoking as there are some considerable differences between the two types of wood.

-Here, I will try to clear the confusion so that you can easily decide which one is best for you.
+Here, I will try to clear up the confusion so that you can easily decide which one is best for you.

 When hardwood pieces run through a machine and form rough-edged little pieces, they are called wood chips.